alexjuda/slfl/README.md

 # sfl

 Slot FLow.
-Local workflow engine with human-in-the-loop based on slot-filling.
+Local workflow engine with human-in-the-loop inspired by slot-filling in NLP.